gnewton/chidley/README.md

 XML names can contain dots `.` and hyphens or dashes `-`.
 These do not work as valid Go struct identifiers.
 These are mapped as:
 * `"-": "_"`
 * `".": "_dot_"`

 Note that the original XML names are used in the struct xml annotations for the element.

 ### Go struct name prefix
 `chidley` by default prepends a prefix to struct identifiers.
-The default is "Chi" but this can be changed with the `-e` flag.
+The default is `Chi` but this can be changed with the `-e` flag.
 If changed from the default, the new prefix must start with a capital letter.

 ##Limitations
 `chidley` is constrained by the underlying Go [xml package](http://golang.org/pkg/encoding/xml/) Some of these limitations include:
 * The default encoding supported by `encoder/xml` is UTF-8.
 Right now `chidley` does not support additional charsets.
-An xml decoder that handles charsets other than UTF-8 (see https://stackoverflow.com/questions/6002619/unmarshal-an-iso-8859-1-xml-input-in-go).
+An xml decoder that handles charsets other than UTF-8 is possible (see example https://stackoverflow.com/questions/6002619/unmarshal-an-iso-8859-1-xml-input-in-go).
 It is possible that this method might be used in the future to extend `chidley` to include a small set of popular charsets.
 * For vanilla XML with no namespaces, there should be no problem using `chidley`